bitlayer-org/bitlayer-org.github.io/docs/BitlayerNetwork/Bridges.md

 ![Bridge Image](/img/BitlayerNetwork/bridge.png)

-## Bitlayer < - > Blockchains
+## Bitlayer <-> Blockchains

-When integrating Bitlayer with Bitcoin or Bitcoin-compatible chains, it is recommended to utilize bridge solutions such as UniSats or Xverse.
+When integrating Bitlayer with Bitcoin or Bitcoin-compatible chains, it is recommended to utilize bridge solutions such as UniSats/OKX/Xverse.
 These bridges enable the transfer of assets between Bitlayer's Layer 2 solution and the Bitcoin blockchain.
 By bridging the gap between Bitlayer and Bitcoin, users can enjoy the benefits of Bitlayer's EVM compatibility while leveraging the security and liquidity of the Bitcoin network.

+### BTC <-> Bitlayer

+Mainnet-V1: Bitlayer team is working with multiple MPC custody platform(including Coinbase, Sinohope(HK.1611)) to secure the assets.

+### EVM <-> Bitlayer

+Bitlayer team builds the trustless bridge together with [Polyhedra](https://x.com/PolyhedraZK) team.

-## Bitlayer < - > CEXs (Centralized Exchanges)
+## Bitlayer <-> CEXs (Centralized Exchanges)

 Bitlayer also supports bridges that connect with centralized exchanges (CEXs).
 With these bridges, users can withdraw their assets from centralized exchanges directly to Bitlayer's ETH-compatible wallet address.
 This allows users to seamlessly transfer funds from centralized exchanges to Bitlayer and leverage the Layer 2 capabilities provided by Bitlayer.